There are 3 types of loops:

 10

-The code in between brackets will execute at least one time and keep executing as long as the condition is true
+The code inside the brackets will execute at least once and then continue executing as long as the condition is true.

 Example: